-The rheumatology fellowship curriculum at UW offers rigorous and comprehensive clinical training at three academic hospitals, highly individualized mentorship and career guidance, and a broad range of didactic activities.
+The rheumatology fellowship curriculum at UW offers rigorous and comprehensive clinical training at three academic hospitals, highly individualized mentorship and career guidance, and a broad range of didactic sessions.

 - Continuity clinics.
 First-year fellows maintain one half-day continuity clinics at each of the three training hospitals for a comprehensive outpatient experience.
-Second-year fellows maintain between 1 (physician scientist track) and 3 continuity clinics at the site(s) of their choice.
+Depending on pathway, second-year fellows maintain between 1 and 3 continuity clinics at the site(s) of their choosing.

 - Inpatient consult service.
-First-year fellows spend 9 – 12 months in 1-month rotations leading the inpatient consult team at the three teaching hospitals.
+First-year fellows have 9 months of inpatient consult service (3 months at each teaching hospital, occurring in month long blocks).

 - Telemedicine.
 All fellows are credentialed and trained in delivering care via telemedicine, an essential service during COVID-19 and for our patients with limited mobility or who live in the WWAMI* referral region (*Washington, Wyoming, Alaska, Montana, Idaho).

 - Musculoskeletal ultrasound (MSK-US).
 Depending on training pathway, second-year fellows can pursue comprehensive MSK-US training (100 – 150 proctored exams) sufficient for ACR certification.